francesco-vaselli/FlashSim/docs/generation.md

     dfm = dfm.set_index(up_index)
 ```

-We defined a global `UPSAMPLING_FACTOR = n` defining how many throws should be performed for each event.
+We defined a global `UPSAMPLE_FACTOR = n` defining how many throws should be performed for each event.
 Then, we created a new event index repeating the original event structure n times.
 We concatenated the original dataframe n times and applied the new structure.

 In this way, each event is repeated exactly n times, one repetition at a time in the original ordering.